Smudded/ad-blocking-detector/readme.txt

 == Upgrade Notice ==
-= 3.2.1 =
+= 3.3.0 =
 * This update includes a new feature: statistics!
-Now see the ad blocker usage trends for your website.
+Now see the ad blocker usage trends for your website by visiting the Ad Blocking Detector dashboard.
 = 3.1.2 =
 Dramatic performance improvements!
 If versions 3.0.0 through 3.0.2 were displaying errors, or was not functioning correctly, install this update!
 = 3.1.1 =